napari/napari/docs/source/developers/PROFILING.md

 pr.dump_stats("result.pstat")
 ```

-Then It could be visualized using same methods.
+The resulting profile can then be visualized using the above methods.

-To profile code which needs first few steps done in viewer code, then code for profile could be hidden under some button.

-For example:
+In some situations, you might want to profile code that needs
+some preliminary steps to be performed in the viewer, which you
+don't want to measure.
+In this situation, you can create a
+button to trigger profiling:

 ```python
 def testing_fun():